Know the History on Poly B™ Lawsuits and Litigation

-He went ahead to represent 100 homeowners and filed a suit which alleged that the homeowners experienced damages to their property, as well as, mental anguish and were seeking for damages resulting from negligence, fraud, and a violation of the DPTA of Texas.
+He went ahead to represent 100 homeowners and filed a poly b lawsuits which alleged that the homeowners experienced damages to their property, as well as, mental anguish and were seeking for damages resulting from negligence, fraud, and a violation of the DPTA of Texas.
 All the plaintiffs were represented by Moriarty differently and the cases filed were not a class action but were done only on behalf of the homeowners.
 Moriarty got a trial date and successfully won a verdict amounting to $3.4 million.

-After his research, Moriarty was led by the La Porte court case to see the huge potential that existed for litigation with respect to polybutylene plumbing.
+After his research, Moriarty was led by the La Porte court case to see the huge potential that existed for poly b lawsuits & litigation with respect to polybutylene plumbing.
 He entered into a partnership with a lawyer from a Houston-based law firm whose name was George Fleming.
 After establishing contact at a social event, they both realized that a common ideology was held by them both in terms of complex litigation.
 Then again, they both believed they could use technology as an advantage over their opponents.